cygnus666/Circuit-Sword/Technical-FAQ.md

 ***
 ### Q: Which screen bracket should I use with the 640x480 screen?
 A: Read here: https://www.sudomod.com/forum/viewtopic.php?p=47651#p47651

 ***
-### Q: Can I order the 640x480 screen later?
-A: 640 can be ordered later, just email me when you want one.
-Seeing as you have to glue and cut the case for either LCD you would need a NEW SHELL to do it, these things are permanently fixed in so it's probably best to get a new case.. which is easier (IMHO) than cutting out the old one.. the included 320x240 is great anyway, way easier to install and is brighter.

-***
 ### Q: I don't want the 320 screen but just the 640 one!